-To create and foster vibrant landscapes that protect the health of people, pets, pollinators, and our critical waterways, the City of Portland is restricting the use of synthetic pesticides on all public and private property except in limited circumstances.
+In order to protect the health of our waterways, residents, pets, and natural ecosystems, the City of Portland is restricting the use of synthetic pesticides on all public and private property except in limited circumstances.
 The City's Pesticide Use Ordinance establishes organic land care methods as the primary means to care for and maintain property in Portland including lawns, gardens, athletic fields, parks, and playgrounds.

-The ordinance was passed on January 3, 2018 and takes effect for City property on July 1, 2018 and for private property on January 1, 2019.
+The ordinance was passed on January 3, 2018 and took effect for City property on July 1, 2018 and takes effect for private property on January 1, 2019.
 The ordinance restricts the use of synthetic pesticides for all turf, landscape, and outdoor pest management activities in the City on both public and private property.
 You can download the ordinance here: City of Portland Pesticide Ordinance.

 Lawn Care Tips